groupdocs-parser/GroupDocs.Parser-Docs/net/developer-guide/advanced-usage/using-ocr/use-ocr-connector.md

 hideChildren: False
 toc: true
 ---
-GroupDocs.Parser includes built-in OCR functionality that provides text recognition from images and scanned PDFs in English.
+GroupDocs.Parser includes built-in OCR functionality that provides text recognition from images and scanned PDFs.
 This built-in OCR is included with the library and requires no additional packages or setup for basic use—you just need to explicitly request OCR when extracting text or parsing a document.
 For image files, OCR is automatically applied during text extraction.

 {{< alert style="info" >}}
-**Note:** The built-in OCR supports English language and is suitable for most basic text recognition scenarios.
+**Note:** The built-in OCR supports languages represented by [Language](https://reference.groupdocs.com/parser/net/groupdocs.parser.options/language/) class and is suitable for most basic text recognition scenarios.
 For advanced OCR needs, multiple languages, or higher accuracy requirements, you can integrate optional third-party OCR solutions using the connector mechanism described below.
 {{< /alert >}}

 If the capabilities of the built-in OCR are not sufficient, you can use the mechanism to connect a third-party OCR.
 To do this, you need to write your own OCR connector and pass it when creating the Parser class: